mortaca/RGB-Pi/FAQ.md

 18. No, if you do this you will lose all the modifications made to support the RGB-Pi cable and the system will stop working.

-19. The resolution of the original portables was very low, respecting the PixelPerfect should be seen, if you want to expand it to full screen anyway you can do it from the ScreenUtility by activating the HandheldsStretched 1 option.
+19. The resolution of the original handhelds was very low, respecting the PixelPerfect so it should be seen, if it bothers you to see the black frame around the screen you can activate the bezels with the image of the original console from the ScreenUtility with the warning that leaving a fixed image on a CRT for a long time can leave marks on the phosphorus.
-Thus, in addition to seeing the huge pixels, the aspect ratio of the image changes from the original.

 20. Check that you do not have anything connected by HDMI, this deactivates the output by the GPIO.